 It refers to the option to log in with what’s known as an access and identity provider.
 For example, Microsoft and Facebook are very commonly used access and identity providers.

-The Vacancy Filler Applicant Tracking System currently includes a Microsoft log-in option for businesses that use Office 365, though other access and identity providers can be integrated upon request.
+The HireRoad Applicant Tracking System currently includes a Microsoft log-in option for businesses that use Office 365, though other access and identity providers can be integrated upon request.

 Microsoft 365 includes an in-built system call Azure AD.
 This is a cloud-based service that manages identities and authentication for Microsoft 365 users.